thegialeo/text-analytics-project/README.md

 > pipenv install

 ### Download datasets:
-To download a specific dataset, replace 'all' with ['TextComplexityDE19', 'Weebit', 'dw']:

 > pipenv run main --download all

+To download a specific dataset, replace 'all' with ['TextComplexityDE19', 'Weebit', 'dw']

 ### Preprocessing and Augmentation
 Run preprocessing and augmentation on datasets and save results in h5 file: